mavryk-network/ledger-app-mavryk-baking/README.md

 ### Unrecognized command

-If you see an `Unrecognized command` error, it might be because there is no node for `octez-client` to connect to.
-Please ensure that you are running a node. `ps aux | grep tezos-node` should display the process information for the current node.
+If you see an `Unrecognized command` error, it might be because there is no node for `mavkit-client` to connect to.
+Please ensure that you are running a node. `ps aux | grep mavryk-node` should display the process information for the current node.
 If it displays nothing, or just displays a `grep` command, then there is no node running on your machine.

 ### Error "Unexpected sequence number (expected 0, got 191)" on macOS

-If `octez-client` on macOS intermittently fails with an error that looks like
+If `mavkit-client` on macOS intermittently fails with an error that looks like

 ```
 client.signer.ledger: APDU level error: Unexpected sequence number (expected 0, got 191)
 ```

-then your installation of `octez-client` was built with an older version of HIDAPI that doesn't work well with macOS (see [#30](https://github.com/obsidiansystems/ledger-app-tezos/issues/30)).
+then your installation of `mavkit-client` was built with an older version of HIDAPI that doesn't work well with macOS (see [#30](https://github.com/obsidiansystems/ledger-app-tezos/issues/30)).

-To fix this you need to get the yet-unreleased fixes from the [HIDAPI library](https://github.com/signal11/hidapi) and rebuild `octez-client`.
+To fix this you need to get the yet-unreleased fixes from the [HIDAPI library](https://github.com/signal11/hidapi) and rebuild `mavkit-client`.

 If you got HIDAPI from Homebrew, you can update to the `master` branch of HIDAPI like this: